 A Guide to the Importance of Ash Wednesday

-While I think we can all agree that there are way more than two types of people in the world, these designations can still be helpful in promoting self-understanding.
+While I think we can all agree that there are way more than two types of people in the world, these designations can still help promote self-understanding.
 And I appreciate any tool that helps me make more sense of myself and the people around me!

 The truth is that I approach most beginnings this way.
-Be it the start of the school year, January 1, the first day of school summer vacation, or my birthday, I feel motivated and inspired by beginnings.
+Be it the start of the school year, January 1st, the first day of summer vacation, or my birthday, I feel motivated and inspired by beginnings.

 And that includes today.

 As many Catholics know, today is Ash Wednesday, the first day of the Liturgical season of Lent.
 The importance of this holy day resonates with Catholics and Christians around the world for many reasons.
 Here are a few from my Ash Wednesday guide: